 This responsibility can involve a great deal of work, especially for an estate with significant assets.
-Louisville probate lawyer Bruce Brightwell explains executor duties clearly, and he is also available to serve as an executor to an estate.
+Louisville probate lawyer Bruce Brightwell explains executor duties clearly.

 Responsibilities of the executor

 The executor is in charge of completing and filing all the paperwork, managing expenses on behalf of the estate, and distributing the property to heirs.
-Our probate law firm ensures that you have all the information you need to proceed, including deadlines and how to file your documents.
+Our probate law firm ensures that you have all the information you need to proceed, including how to meet Kentucky’s deadlines and how to file your documents.

 Probate litigation and will disputes